SSHcom/elastic-jump-host/README.md

 ## Challenge

-A classical multi-tier architecture built with with public and private subnets.
+A classical multi-tier architecture built with public and private subnets.
 It is recommended to run only an Internet-facing access point on public IP, while keeping other components inside private networks.
-Here is a common example with AWS: Application Load Balancer runs on public network; database servers and virtual machines on private.
+Here is a common example with AWS: Application Load Balancer runs on a public network; database servers and virtual machines on private.
 How do you implement the control plane in this architecture?
 Despite the Infrastructure as a Code solutions, engineering teams still must access instances to conduct experiments and probe configurations, consult system logs, or debug application issues.
 Secure Shell (SSH) and Remote Desktop (RDP) are protocols to access Linux/Windows servers.

 Usage of jump hosts, bastions, VPNs or other naive access gateways causes a risk of security threats.
 These threats are connected with needs to maintain access credentials, store, rotate and share them.
 According to Verizon report, 81% of all breaches are caused by stolen credentials.
 Many are struggling to properly manage credentials and prevent credentials-related attacks.